ash-norsidi/fuzzy-ninject-warrior/README.md

 - **Start**: Visit the main game page.
 - **Attack**: Choose an enemy and attack using your equipped weapon.
 - **Progress**: Defeat enemies to gain experience and develop your character.
+- View the results and event logs.
+- (Extend the game for more actions: loot, level up, etc.)

 ---